nevanscott/uxui0919/_projects/event.md

 **Monday**

 * Market and user insights
-* Trend forecast and mood board
+* Concept definition and moodboard
 * Content curation and tone setting

 **Tuesday**